 Corn is one of the most commonly grown foods in the world.
 So it’s no surprise we found a use for it in skincare right?
 Learn about the benefits of using this mass-produced ingredient along with its safety considerations.

-It’s a good option for skincare and cosmetics products since it’s widely available, natural, low-cost, biodegradable, and non-irritating.
+Corn starch a good option for skincare and cosmetics products since it’s widely available, natural, low-cost, biodegradable, and non-irritating.
+If offers texturing enhancing and emulsifying properties in skincare and cosmetics.

 What Is Zea Mays Starch?